NathanHarrington/dotfiles/README.md

 # This is for your current critical backups use case: Primarily text
 # files with log entries and sensitive information.
 The occaisional pdf.
-# Pictures of the kids, work products and task management are all done in
+# More data intensive operations such as pictures of the kids, work
+# products and task management are all done elsewhere.
+This is the
-# the cloud.
-This is the core data that you never want to lose, and is
+# core data that you never want to lose, and is  usually about 1MB of
-# usually about 1MB of new data per year.
-This strategy provides an
+# new data per year.
+This strategy provides an  hourly backup of any and
-# hourly backup of any and all files placed in a directory using rclone.
+# all files placed in a directory using rclone.
 #
 # The hourly and weekly scripts expect a configured set of rclone
 # drives.
 The idea is to back up everything to multiple cloud locations